elisor1219/TDA352-assignment-1/README.md

-First run the java file.
+Java filed scraped...

-Then the matlab file.
+Now you only need to run the 'binding.m' and 'hiding.m'